ebajcar/web10199_worksheets/syst10199/worksheets/worksheet_11.md

 #### Exercise 10-1
-In previous worksheet (worksheet 9, exercise 2), you were asked to create a table named “student” using phpMyAdmin on dev.fast.sheridanc.on.ca.
+In previous worksheet (worksheet 9, exercise 2), you were asked to create a table named “scores” using phpMyAdmin on dev.fast.sheridanc.on.ca.

 Implement the class code, connect to your table, and test it at least 25 times, for 5 to 10 different players.